cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 end
 ```

-From a Step Definition, pass the string after the Step:
+From a step definition, pass the string after the step:

 ```
 # ruby